 Contributed by Norbert Fullerton, Actuary & Financial Consultant

 The first few months of the calendar year can be the busiest, as savers and investors look to sort out their finances and maximize investment gains.
-Below, is the final of the three-part ‘personal finance tips’ series where I outline some steps that people can take to get a better grip on their finances in 2014.
+Below, is the second in a series of personal finance tips where I outline some steps people can take to maximize returns in 2013.

 Investors should take advice from their own independent advisor(s) before making an investment decision and should be aware of local laws governing investments.
 Neither the author nor any other person or unit belonging to Food for the Soul, nor any of its officers, directors or employees accept any liability or responsibility in respect of the information or any recommendations expressed herein.
 Remember, the value of your investment and the income from them may rise or fall and is not guaranteed.
 You may not get back the amount originally invested.
 Past performance may not be indicative of future results.